 When a desk is set too high, the artist must shrug their shoulders to reach the tablet, causing "scapular winging" and tension in the levator scapulae.
 Conversely, a desk that is too low forces the user into a "C-shape" spinal curvature, placing excessive pressure on the lumbar discs.
 The goal is to achieve a Spinal Neutral Position, where the natural curves of the spine are supported and the joints are in their most efficient alignment.

 For graphics tablet users, the "hovering arm" is the most significant friction point.
 Without proper forearm support, the shoulder girdle must work overtime to stabilize the arm.
-This often manifests as a burning sensation between the shoulder blades by mid-afternoon.
 By optimizing the desk height to allow the drawing forearm to rest parallel to the floor, we reduce the torque on the shoulder joint, effectively "offloading" the weight of the arm onto the desk surface.

 The "Fast Numbers" Framework: Calculated Setup Guide

 Ergonomics is not a one-size-fits-all discipline.
-Anthropometric data shows significant variance in optimal setup heights based on user stature.
-Applying standard-based modeling derived from ANSI/HFES 100-2007 standards for computer workstations, we can project the following optimal dimensions for a graphics tablet setup.
+Applying standard-based modeling derived from ANSI/HFES 100-2007 standards for computer workstations, we have projected the following optimal dimensions for a graphics tablet setup.

 Table 1: Calculated Ergonomic Projections for Tablet Users